myhakureimu/Attention_ViT/README.md

 ```
 python ViT_rollout_trend.py
 ```
 The attention maps are in the folder \panda1 and \monkey1.
-And you can also find them in the presentation slides \Some Draw Backs of ViT.pptx
+And you can also find them in the presentation slides \Some Draw Backs of ViT.pptx.
+And you can find the video as \ViT_rollout_trend.mp4.